 The ideal size for a rhubarb stalk at harvest is 30cm (12 inches) long and about 1.25 cm to 2.5 cm (1/2 to 1 inch) in diameter.
-That being said, we have harvested them at half the size (these are the best for eating raw) and some over a meter long and as thick as a small tree.
+That being said, we have harvested them at half the size (these are the best for eating raw) and some over a meter long and as thick as your wrist.

 The colour of the rhubarb stalks is not an indicator of ripeness but is determined by the variety you are growing.
 Some rhubarb varieties are green, some are deep red, and others are a red/green mix.

 In late spring or early summer, rhubarb plants will send up thick stalks that will develop flower buds and go to seed.
-This usually happens in summer, but rhubarb will often send up flower stalks in late spring.
-The flower stalks themselves are Woody and inedible but the rest of the plant is fine, and the flowers do not affect your harvest.
+The flower stalks themselves are woody and inedible but the rest of the plant is fine, and the flowers do not affect your harvest.

 Once the plant flowers, all of its energy goes into seed production.
 If it us early in the year and you still want to encourage new stalk growth, it is best to remove any early flower buds.

-Once you are done harvesting you can leave the buds to go to seed as they are quite pretty or you can remove them.
+As the year progresses, you can leave the buds to go to seed (they are quite pretty and unique) or you can remove them.
 We have removed the buds and left them with equally good results.

 How To Harvest Rhubarb

-Rhubarb is easy to harvest, and the only tools you need are your hands.
+Rhubarb is easy to harvest and this is best done by hand.
 Here is a step-by-step guide to harvesting your rhubarb.

 Step 1.
 Twist Off the Stalks

 Take a firm grip on the stalk as close to the base as possible.
 Twist the stalk while pulling.
-Oftentimes the stalk will come with a gentle tug, but sometimes you really have to pull on it.
+Most stalks stalk will come with a gentle tug, but sometimes you really have to pull on it.
 Twisting breaks the stem off right at the crown and encourages new growth.

 Step 2.
 Remove the Leaves

 Twist or cut off the leaves.
 To twist them off, grasp the stalk with both hands just below the leaf and twist while pulling your hands apart.
-You can also use a sharp knife or a pair of garden shears to cut the leaf off.
+Alternatively, use a sharp knife or a pair of garden shears to cut the leaf off.